Democratic, GOP Senate bargainers reach $10B COVID agreement

 Sen. Mitt Romney of Utah, the lead GOP bargainer, hailed the accord as one that would address “urgent COVID needs.”
 He also trumpeted the measure’s savings, which he said meant it “will not cost the American people a single additional dollar.”

-Still uncertain Monday was whether objections by some Republicans might prevent the Senate from considering the bill this week, as Biden wants, before Congress begins a two-week spring recess.
-It was also not yet certain there would be the minimum 10 GOP votes needed for passage in the 50-50 chamber.
+Still uncertain was whether objections by some Republicans might prevent the Senate from considering the bill this week, as Biden and Schumer want, before Congress begins a two-week recess.

+As their price for letting the bill move quickly, Republicans were considering demanding a vote on an amendment barring Biden from lifting immigration restrictions.
+At least 10 GOP votes will ultimately be needed for the legislation to get the 60 votes it will need to clear the 50-50 Senate.

+“We have an agreement,” Senate Minority Leader Mitch McConnell, R-Ky., said in a brief interview.
+“The question is when will we be able to process the bill, and honestly that’s just not clear yet.”

+Some Republicans want an election-year vote on retaining curbs imposed by then-President Donald Trump during the height of the pandemic in 2020 that’s let authorities immediately expel migrants crossing the border from Mexico for public health reasons.

+The ban is due to end May 23.
+And while Democrats largely favor immigration, the lifting of the restrictions could cause political problems for moderates due to the massive increase in migrants that its lapse would prompt.

-Its fate was also not guaranteed in the House, where House Speaker Nancy Pelosi, D-Calif., and many liberals have criticized the ejection of global assistance.
-But party leaders there signaled they were ready to compromise.
+In the House, Speaker Nancy Pelosi, D-Calif., and many liberals have criticized the ejection of global assistance.
+But leaders signaled they were ready to accept compromise.

-House Majority Leader Steny Hoyer, D-Md., said, “That’s all the Senate can do right now, which I regret deeply, then I think we need to pass that” as fast as possible.
-A senior House Democratic aide, speaking on condition of anonymity to describe internal thinking, said it would be best to take what was achievable and fight for more later.

-Schumer said the agreement would provide “the tools we need” to help the country recover from the economic and public health blows that COVID-19 has inflicted.
-But he said while the $10 billion “is absolutely necessary, it is well short of what is truly needed to keep up safe” over time.
+While short of Biden’s agreement full request, “this package will fulfill immediate needs to secure more vaccines, boosters, testing and therapeutics to keep the pandemic at bay – and it must be enacted as quickly as possible,” Pelosi set an a statement released overnight.

 Romney also suggested an openness to considering future money.
 “While this agreement does not include funding for the U.S. global vaccination program, I am willing to explore a fiscally responsible solution to support global efforts in the weeks ahead,” he said.